Correlations of multiplicative functions in function fields: Introduction and Results

 \end{itemize}

-We in fact establish a slightly more general version of Theorem \ref{thm_mr_real} (namely, Theorem \ref{MRFF}) that applies to bounded complex-valued multiplicative functions as well, but omit the more complicated statement here for the sake of simplicity.
+We in fact establish a slightly more general version of Theorem~\ref{thm_mr_real} (namely, Theorem~\ref{MRFF}) that applies to bounded complex-valued multiplicative functions as well, but omit the more complicated statement here for the sake of simplicity.

-It is also natural to study the variance of multiplicative functions in arithmetic progressions; see \cite{hooley}, \cite{harper-sound} for some works on this topic.
-In the integer setting, an estimate for the variance of a multiplicative function in arithmetic progressions that is of comparable strength to the Matom\"aki--Radziwi\l{}\l{} theorem was established in \cite{klu_man_ter}.
-Here, we generalize this result to function fields, obtaining in fact a stronger version that does not involve exceptional moduli. \begin{thm}[Variance of Multiplicative Functions in Arithmetic Progressions] Let $1 \leq H \leq N$, such that $H,N-H \ra \infty$ as $N \ra \infty$.
-Let $f: \mc{M} \ra \mb{U}$ be a multiplicative function.
+It is also natural to study the variance of multiplicative functions in arithmetic progressions; see~\cite{hooley},~\cite{harper-sound} for some works on this topic.
+In the integer setting, an estimate for the variance of a multiplicative function in arithmetic progressions that is of comparable strength to the Matom\"aki--Radziwi\l{}\l{} theorem was established in~\cite{klu_man_ter}.
+Here, we generalize this result to function fields, obtaining in fact a stronger version that does not involve exceptional\footnote{It should be noted that if one assumes GRH (generalized Riemann hypothesis) in the integer setting then~\cite[Theorem 1.4]{klu_man_ter} also gives non-trivial estimates for the corresponding variance for \emph{all} moduli $q$ without exception, at least as long as $q$ does not have too many ``small'' prime factors.
+Note crucially that such a constraint on $Q$ in our setting is not needed for our result as it is stated, simply because our savings are given relative to the (possibly worse-than-trivial) bound $q^{2N-\deg{Q}}$, rather than the sharper $\phi(Q)q^{2(N-\deg{Q})}$.
+It is the factor $\phi(Q)q^{-\deg{Q}}$, ignored here, that is affected by the primes of small degree.} moduli.
+For multiplicative factorization functions, this also improves on a corresponding result of Gorodetsky~\cite[Theorem 1.3]{Gor}. \begin{thm}[Variance of multiplicative functions in arithmetic progressions] Let $1 \leq H \leq N-N^{3/4}$, such that $H= H(N) \ra \infty$ as $N \ra \infty$.
+Let $f\colon \mc{M} \ra \mb{U}$ be a multiplicative function.
 For every $Q \in \mc{M}_{N-H}$ there is a character $\chi_1$ modulo $Q$ such that

 Precisely, $\chi_1$ is any character modulo $Q$ that minimizes the map

 \end{thm}